 A novel strain of coronavirus ("COVID-19") was first identified in Wuhan, China in December 2019.
 On March 11, 2020, the World Health Organization designated COVID-19 as a global pandemic.
-To date, COVID-19 has surfaced in nearly all regions around the world and resulted in business slowdowns or shutdowns in affected areas.
+COVID-19 has surfaced in all regions around the world and resulted in business slowdowns or shutdowns.
 In the U.S., state and local governments recommended or mandated actions to slow the transmission of COVID-19.
 These measures included limitations on public gatherings, social distancing requirements, travel restrictions, closures of bars and dine-in restaurants, stay-at-home orders, quarantines and restrictions that prohibited many non-essential employees from going to work.